ballerina-platform/openapi-tools/docs/ballerina-to-oas/spec/spec.md

       nullable: true
 ```

 The query parameter name in the schema is defaulted to the Ballerina parameter name.
-But this can be overridden using the `@http:Query` annotation.
+But this can be overridden using the `name` attribute in the `@http:Query` annotation.

 ```ballerina
 service /api on new http:Listener(9090) {